7 Rings: Critical reception

+The song was ranked 31 on Billboard's year-end best songs of 2019.

 Accolades

 Commercial performance

-"7 Rings" earned over 14,9 million plays in its first 24 hours on Spotify, breaking the platform's all-time counter record.
+"7 Rings" earned over 14.9 million plays in its first 24 hours on Spotify, breaking the platform's all-time counter record.
 However, only 8.5 million of these counted towards Spotify's Top 200 chart dated January 18, 2019.
 The song also broke the Spotify weekly record with over 70 million streams in its first week on the platform.

 In the United States, "7 Rings" debuted at number one on the Billboard Hot 100 issue dated February 2, 2019, becoming Grande's second number-one single, following "Thank U, Next", and the 33rd song to do so.
 With this, Grande joined Carey (3) and Britney Spears (2) as the only female artists with multiple number-one debuts; and at the time she was overall the fifth artist after Justin Bieber and Drake.
 She later broke the overall record with the number one debuts of "Stuck with U" and "Rain on Me".
 Grande also became the first artist to have their first two number-ones debut at the top spot.
 Among component charts, "7 Rings" debuted at the top of the Streaming Songs chart with 85.3 million US streams in the week ending January 24, 2019, according to Nielsen Music; the sum marked the second-biggest streaming week ever for a song by a female artist (after the aforementioned "Thank U, Next").
 It also debuted at number one on the Digital Songs chart with 96,000 downloads.
 As the second single to her fifth album Thank U, Next, Grande had two singles that debuted at number one on the chart, making Grande the third artist in history to have an album with two songs that debuted at number one on the Hot 100, after Drake's Scorpion in 2018 and Mariah Carey's Daydream in 1995.
 "7 Rings" held the top spot for a fourth week following the release of her album Thank U, Next, blocking her singles "Break Up with Your Girlfriend, I'm Bored" (which debuted at number two), and "Thank U, Next" (which rose up to number three).
 With three songs in the top 3, Grande became the first artist in history since The Beatles in 1964 to occupy the top 3 spots on the chart and the first and only solo artist to ever achieve this record.
 "7 Rings" remained atop the Hot 100 for eight non-consecutive weeks until it was unseated by "Old Town Road" by Lil Nas X and descended to number three on April 13, 2019.
 It remained in the top ten for its first 16 weeks until it fell to number 11 on May 25, 2019.